 Celery sticks and almond butter (AIP reintroduction)

-Chocolate chips (AIP reintroduction) – gluten, dairy, egg, and soy free – I usually buy these or these.
+Chocolate chips (AIP reintroduction) – gluten, dairy, egg, and soy-free

 Raw nuts – almonds & pecans (AIP reintroduction)